Would you want to work for you?

 Where are you not showing up?

-You’re called to be a leader in many areas of your life – at home, in your community, at work and you and I both know the hardest person to lead is yourself.
+You’re called to be a leader in many areas of your life – at home, in your family, your community, at work and you and I both know the hardest person to lead is yourself.
 No one gets anywhere worthwhile on their own.
-By partnering with me, I can help you go beyond what you can read in a book and help you implement proven strategies that actually make you the leader you would want to work for.
+By working with me, I can help you go beyond what you can read in a book and help you implement proven strategies that actually make you the leader you would want to work for.

 Leadership matters and it’s missing.

 My pursuit of personal growth and wanting to be become a better leader first started when I was in a roomful of some of the most senior Coast Guard officers and I was one of the most junior members in the room.
 I had just heard Vice Admiral Thad Allen, the Chief of Staff of the Coast Guard deliver a very inspirational speech and wanted to meet him.
 I introduced myself to him, when I probably had no business doing so, but I was inspired by him and I wanted to know the man behind the collar.
 He made it clear to me that day we are not defined by our rank, position or role we fill, but that we are defined by our character and he encouraged me to not be afraid to let my light shine.
-Once I finally started to see in me what he saw, I wanted to tap into that and stand out and become a difference maker and that’s what great leaders do.
+Once I finally started to see in me what he saw, I wanted to tap into that and stand out and become a difference maker because that’s what great leaders do.

 So when is the last time you felt inspired?